NLP-Challenges/llm-qa-path/README.md

 Purpose of the retrieval stages is to create chunks from relevant documents (Data Science study program documents, course materials etc.) and save them in a ChromaDB vector store, which we can later query for relevant documents given a question.
 The resulting ChromaDB vector store is directly used in the Chatbot implementation which can be found in the [Study Bot Repository](https://github.com/NLP-Challenges/Study-Bot).

-- build_corpus: Chunk the data in `data/spaces` folder and save as `corpus.jsonl` in preparation for embedding.
+- build_corpus: Chunk the data in `data/spaces` folder (PDFs and spaces.parquet) and save as `corpus.jsonl` in preparation for embedding.
 - build_embedder: Create and save the embedder model for later use.
-- build_vectorstore: Load chunked data from `corpus.jsonl` into ChromaDB.
+- build_vectorstore: Load the chunked data from `corpus.jsonl` into ChromaDB.
 - load_vectorstore: Load and query the ChromaDB vectorstore.
+We query the top 4 most relevant chunks for the given question using `similarity_search()`.

 ### Fine-tuning stages